based web reporting tool to design RDL

 Drill down option lets users to view sections of a report by expanding or collapsing it at run-time.
 Show or hide static rows and columns that are associated with groups in a table or matrix (pivot table).
 You can set the details to be hidden until a user clicks to view it.
 You can use the subreport or nested data region report items to show detailed records.

 Table report items are displayed with sort icons on a column header or group header cell.
 It enables a user to sort or reverse the sort order of a column.
-You can specify a sort for the group rows or columns, for the detail rows or columns.
+You can specify a sort for the group rows and detail rows.
 You can also combine fields into a single group expression.

 Report Designer provides an expression builder that allows you to create simple and complex RDL expressions.
 Expressions are used throughout the report definition to vary the content or appearance of a report.
 The following are some usages of expression.